JHarkett/Jupiter-GRS-MIRI/README.md

 ## See also

-The [pipelines repository](https://github.com/JWSTGiantPlanets/pipelines) (King et al., doi: 10.3847/2515-5172/ad045f) contains the reduction pipeline code used to calibrate the raw MIRI data before performing the NEMESIS atmospheric retrievals.
+The [pipelines repository](https://github.com/JWSTGiantPlanets/pipelines) ([King et al., 2023](https://iopscience.iop.org/article/10.3847/2515-5172/ad045f)) contains the reduction pipeline code used to calibrate the raw MIRI data before performing the NEMESIS atmospheric retrievals.